lolpack/type_coverage_py/README.md

 ### Pyright Stats Integration
 - **Pyright Analysis:** The script can optionally run Pyright to gather additional type information statistics for each package.
 - **Stats Structure:** Pyright stats include counts of known, ambiguous, and unknown types for each package.
-- **Integration:** These stats are merged into the package report under a new object called `pyright

 ## Usage